 The French Court, in deploying the principle of legality to significant effect, may be responding to this pervasive rights-limiting environment.
 Interestingly though, this is incongruous with the rationale of the principle of legality.
 As stated in Potter, the rationale for the principle is that it 'is in the last degree improbable' that the legislature would overthrow fundamental common law protections without clear and unambiguous language.
-58 But put crudely, former can inform the latter through developmental processes ... then the content of the so-called principle of legality may be deepened.
+58 But put crudely, Parliament can no longer, based on its track record, be presumed to be committed to preserving fundamental common law protections - '[i]t now frequently legislates for their abrogation or curtailment'.
+59 Potter was decided at a enthusiasm for, and willingness to apply and develop, the principle of legality (but refraining to do likewise for the presumption of consistency) reflects a conscious judicial decision.